-- Research a global challenge and write a paper about the problem and your proposed solution - There is no cost, fee or membership required for the program!
-Your paper is your ticket to attend - Register and submit your paper by: February 15, 2021 - Participate in the Wageningen Youth Institute hosted by Wageningen University & Research and the World Food Prize Foundation on March 3, 2021
+- Qualify for the Global Youth Institute and other special opportunities - Become recognized as a Borlaug Scholar NOW OO i participate? - Research a global challenge and write a paper about the problem and your proposed solution - There is no cost, fee or membership required for the program!
+Your paper is your ticket to attend - Register and submit your paper by: February 16, 2023 - Participate in the Wageningen Youth Institute hosted by the Wageningen University & Research and the World Food Prize Foundation on March 16, 2023 questions?